danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 - Memory Safety
 ---

-# Avoiding Death by a Thousand Constuctors
+# Avoiding Death by a Thousand Constructors

 tl;dr We are going to see how Subspace types allow a zero-cost transition from native pointers to bounded view types (which means we can get memory safety) that can't be achieved with the standard